Strong iPhone 7 sales set the stage for Apple’s next upgrade

 “This is really the last [quarter] that anybody is going to care about iPhone until the launch this fall,” Cowen & Co. analysts wrote in a note.
 “It can be said that iPhone 7/7+ ‘did its job’ as a bridge to get to the supercycle in 2017.”

-Apple’s shares rose 6.1 per cent to $128.79 (U.S.) on Wednesday, their highest in 18 months, a day after the company dethroned Samsung Electronics Co.
+Apple’s shares rose 6.1 per cent to $128.75 (U.S.) on Wednesday, their highest in 18 months, a day after the company dethroned Samsung Electronics Co.
 Ltd. as the world’s top smartphone seller based on units shipped.
-Apple’s market capitalization is now $682.4-billion.
+Apple’s market capitalization is now $676.9-billion.

 Apple sold 78.29 million iPhones in its fiscal first quarter ended Dec.
 31, up from 74.78 million a year earlier.
 Analysts on average had expected sales of 77.42 million.